dhineshr066/Expense_Tracker/README.md

 # 💰 Expense Tracker

-A modern web-based Expense Tracker application that helps users manage their daily expenses, monitor spending habits, and gain better control over personal finances through an intuitive dashboard.
+A Full-Stack Expense Tracker Web Application built to help users manage their personal finances efficiently by tracking income, expenses, and spending patterns through an intuitive and responsive interface.

 ## 🌐 Live Demo